qlik-oss/core-website/docs/docs/licensing.md

 ## Third Party Licenses

-Click [here](./third-party-licenses) for information about our third party-licenses
+Click [here](./third-party-licenses) for information about our third party licenses